Pn386/CS283-SysProg/2-StudentDB/a2-questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

     > **ANSWER:** This implementation works because the storage for the student record is allocated on the heap, which persists after the function returns.
-However, it introduces potential issues:

-Memory Management Responsibility: The caller must remember to free the allocated memory to avoid memory leaks.
-If the caller forgets to call free(), the program will leak memory.

-Error Handling: If malloc() fails (e.g., due to insufficient memory), the function returns NULL, which the caller must handle appropriately.
+However, it introduces potential issues:Memory Management Responsibility: The caller must remember to free the allocated memory to avoid memory leaks.
+If the caller forgets to call free(), the program will leak memory.Error Handling: If malloc() fails (e.g., due to insufficient memory), the function returns NULL, which the caller must handle appropriately.
 Performance Overhead: Frequent allocation and deallocation of small memory blocks can lead to fragmentation and performance degradation.
 While this approach is valid, it shifts the burden of memory management to the caller, which can be error-prone.